adonisdario/data-science/best-gk-2023-24/readme.md

 - Observe the quantity of Saves/90;

 > *This metric is going to show the weakness of the defensive linemen.
 If it's too high, means that the defensive linemen allowed a high volume of shots per game for the goalkeeper to save.*

+## Chart

+The scatterplot is built by the Save% v PSxG +/- for 100xG.
+The size of the points means the Save/90.
+The 'hotter' the collor more 90s the keepers have played.
+If a goalkeeper is at the top right of the chart, they are the best, and if it's at the bottom left of the chart, they are the worst.

+## Top

+## Worst

+## Outliers